NCSU-Libraries/overseer/docs/config.rst

       # the heading text for your page
       'NAME': 'status.disqus.com',

-      # the prefix for overseer's media -- by default this is handled using Django's static media server (pre-1.3)
-      'MEDIA_PREFIX': '/media/',

       # the base url to overseer -- highly recommended
       'BASE_URL' : 'http://status.disqus.com',